coguardio/coguard-cli/doc/features/auto_remediation.md

 ```
 to instruct the user to add some basic parameter there.

-# Current level of auto-remediation
+# Current state of auto-remediation

-Currently, auto-remediation can only be applied to folder scans.
+Auto-remediation can be applied only to folder scans.

-From our current rule-set, about 70% do have the possibility to be
+The current rule-set does not have 100% coverage for auto-remediation, we have auto-remediation
+coverage for about 70% of our existing rules.
+Depending
-auto-remediated.
-However, depending on the project, the distribution
-of failed rules may lead to different percentages.
+on the project, the distribution of failed rules with auto-remediation fixes will

-We are aiming to increase this number as part of our roadmap.
+vary.
+The product roadmap has increase coverage in future releases to address the current rule
+set.